-If an entity expects, and has the discretion, to refinance or roll over an obligation for at least 12 months after the reporting period under an existing facility, the obligation will be classified as non-current.
-However, when refinancing or rolling over the obligation is not at the discretion of the entity, the obligation will be classified as current.
-[AASB 101.72 and 101.73]
+If an entity has a right at balance date to roll over an obligation for at least twelve months after the reporting period, it classifies the obligation as non-current, even if it would be otherwise due within a shorter period.
+If the entity has no such right to defer, the potential to refinance is not considered and the liability is classified as current [AASB 101.73].

-Breach of loan covenants - Classification: Where an undertaking, including a covenant included in a borrowing agreement, is breached such that the obligation becomes payable on demand, the liability shall be categorised as current (even if the lender has agreed, after the reporting period not to demand payment as a consequence of the breach).
+Breach of loan covenants - Classification [REVISED]:

+If an entity breaches a covenant from a loan arrangement at or before balance date and the loan becomes payable on demand, the liability will be classified as current.
+This current liability classification will be used even if the lender has agreed, after the balance date and before the authorisation of the financial statements for issue, not to demand payment as a consequence of the breach.

-Conversely, the obligation is classified as non-current if the lender agreed by the end of the reporting period to provide a period of grace ending at least 12 months after the reporting period, in which the breach could be rectified and during which the lender cannot demand immediate repayment.
-[AASB 101.74 and 101.75]
+Conversely, the obligation is classified as non-current if the lender agreed by the end of the reporting period to provide a period of grace ending at least 12 months after the reporting period, in which the breach could be rectified and during which the lender cannot demand immediate repayment [AASB 101.74 and 101.75].